SEARCH

 • Remove any dead, damaged, or diseased branches: this is much easier to do before leaves fill in.

-• Look up your plants to determine best time to prune for plant health, safety, size, shape, and to stimulate new growth.
+• Look up your specific plants to determine best time to prune for plant health, safety, size, shape, and to stimulate new growth.

 • Note any vines needing better trellis or supports.